MaheshRKumawat/Deepfake_Detector/README.md

 # Deepfake_Detector

-You can download the weights and model.h5 files from the drive link:
+You can download the weights of all models and h5 file of GAN_fake_vs_real model from the drive link:
 [Link](https://drive.google.com/drive/folders/1PSmAB7KSt89rj4HhYAqGCd_g1zAMZChr?usp=sharing)

 After downloading the repository, you can run the requirements.txt file to install the required packages.
 <br>

+You can run the predict.ipynb file from each directory to test the model.

 ### Note:
 If you get this error `ImportError: cannot import name 'Sequence' from 'keras.utils' (/usr/local/lib/python3.7/dist-packages/keras/utils/__init__.py)`